lexwraith/simGene/README.md

 HG00691: ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/phase3/data/HG00691/cg_data/HG00691_lcl_SRR826849.mapped.COMPLETE_GENOMICS.CGworkflow2_2_evidenceSupport.CHS.high_coverage.20130401.bam

 ##Full Working Example
+Because of the very specific nature of our project, and the fact that it relies on dealing with big data, it does not make sense to run it on small sample inputs of data, so they have not been included.

+What we have included is three files - child_filtered, father_filtered, and mother_filtered.
+These are a very small sample of the output of ReadFilter.py, and may be used to run ReadSampler.
+Additionally, we have included two sample output files.
+22q11dupm0 is a sample observed sequence, generated for trisomy on 22q11 on the maternal side.
+We have also included heatmap.csv, the output of the entire project.

+Now, we will describe how to run the program on full data.
 In this example, we will assume that the downloaded .bam fiels are HG00689.bam, HG00690.bam, and HG00691.bam.

 samtools view -h -o father.sam HG00689.bam

 python ReadFilter.py father.sam father father_filtered